Tall grasses silhouetted against a sunset over the River Yare at Strumpshaw Fen, Norfolk

 Conservation Efforts

 The RSPB has worked tirelessly over the years to restore Strumpshaw Fen to its natural state and to preserve the diverse range of habitats and species that call it home.
-Here are some of the conservation efforts that the organization has implemented:

-1. Habitat Restoration - The RSPB has restored several habitats within Strumpshaw Fen, including reedbeds and wet woodlands.
+The RSPB has restored several habitats within Strumpshaw Fen, including reedbeds and wet woodlands.
 This restoration work has allowed rare species such as the bittern to thrive in the reserve.

 Parking At Strumpshaw Fen